-In addition to the letters of Gilbert and Sullivan described below, the Library houses about seven thousand letters of musicians.
+In addition to the letters of Gilbert and Sullivan described below, the Morgan houses about seven thousand letters of musicians.
 The earliest, dated 1547, is by Nicolas Gombert.
 Substantial later holdings include letters of Berlioz, Debussy, Mendelssohn, Schoenberg, and Wagner.

 A fine collection of musical juvenilia includes music manuscripts, printed songbooks, and pictures of young musicians.
 Highlights are the manuscripts of the earliest known works by Mozart—four short keyboard pieces written when he was five—and a fantasy for piano, four hands, composed by Schubert at the age of thirteen.
 The collection also contains portraits of such young musicians as seven-year-old Willy Ferrero (1906-1954), billed as "The Youngest Symphony Conductor in the World."

 The Robert Owen Lehman Collection, on deposit, is the world's finest private collection of music manuscripts.
 The nucleus is a splendid group of manuscripts that once belonged to the eminent French pianist and collector Alfred Cortot.
 The collection is especially strong in French music, notably that of Debussy and Ravel.
 Highlights include Bach's Cantata 171 (Gott, wie dein Name, so ist auch dein Ruhm); Brahms's Symphony no. 2; Chopin's Variations on "Là ci darem la mano," op.
 2; the short score of Debussy's Prélude à l'après-midi d'un faune; the Franck Violin Sonata; the Liszt Piano Sonata; Mahler's Symphonies nos.
 3 and 9; Mendelssohn's Hebrides overture; nine Mozart symphonies; Ravel's Bolero and Piano Concerto for the Left Hand; Schoenberg's Pierrot lunaire; Schumann's Symphony no. 2; Stravinsky's Petrushka; and Weber's Clarinet Concerto no. 2.
-Mr. Lehman has been the Library's most generous music donor.
+Mr. Lehman is the Morgan's most generous music donor.
 His gifts, beginning in 1968, include manuscripts of Fauré, Saint-Saëns, Berlioz, Liszt, and Webern.

 The Charles Alvar Harding Collection comprises autograph letters of musicians and literary figures, some printed books, and many photographs.
 About 350 Verdi printed scores and librettos were the gift of George W. Martin.
-Sarah C. Fenderson presented the Library with Berlioz letters, album leaves, and part of the manuscript of his Mémoires.
+Sarah C. Fenderson presented the Morgan with Berlioz letters, album leaves, and part of the manuscript of his Mémoires.

 Program from the first performance of Iolanthe at the

 Savoy Theatre, London, November 25, 1882 composer Arthur S. Sullivan is the most extensive archive of its kind in the world.
 The diversity of the two men's activities in the pursuit of their professions, as well as in their private lives and wide spheres of contact, is reflected in the depth and variety of the holdings.
-Founded by Reginald Allen, who brought his extraordinary collection to the Library in 1949, the Gilbert and Sullivan collection has grown several times over and now comprises more than 20,000 items.
+Founded by Reginald Allen, who brought his extraordinary collection to the Morgan in 1949, the Gilbert and Sullivan collection has grown several times over and now comprises more than 20,000 items.
 These include printed sheet music, vocal and piano scores, early editions of plays, printed librettos and acting editions, music manuscripts, letters, and thousands of graphics and ephemera, such as programs and handbills, original photographs, posters and playbills, and memorabilia.

 Some of the items in the Gilbert and Sullivan collection are important for obvious reasons: they are first editions or autograph manuscripts and letters.
 Other items, such as programs, newspaper cuttings, and nineteenth-century biographies, are important for documentary reasons.
 Posters, sheet music covers, photographs, and newspaper and magazine illustrations are of iconographic significance.
 Advertisements and twentieth-century programs help to document the sustained popularity of the operas.